Karl Ristikivi: The trilogies, novels, and short-stories – synopses and descriptions

 In 1938 Ristikivi published his first novel, Fire and Iron.
 It and his next two novels treat the urbanization process as it affected three representative classes of Estonians — workers, merchants, and intellectuals — and comprise what is termed his Tallinn trilogy.

 Fire and Iron begins in the 1880s with Jüri Säävel giving up farming and moving to Tallinn, thereby becoming a member of the first urban proletariat in Estonia.
 He witnesses the revolution of 1905, World War I, the Estonian declaration of independence in 1918, and the subsequent War of Independence.
 Throughout his life he retains his ideals of hard work, honesty, and charity.
 One of his sons dies in an accident; the other son, continuing the family tradition of moving to places of economic opportunity, seeks his fortune by immigrating to the United States.
 Säävel sends his orphaned grandson to the newly founded Tallinn Technical University, thereby establishing a pattern of progress: Säävel is a foundry worker, his late son was a train engineer, and the grandson gets a degree in engineering.

 A reverse pattern is also apparent, however: the grandson divorces his wife, leaving her with a baby son.
 Säävel dies without forgiving his grandson, but the rest of the family continues living together to bring up the child.

 Fire and Iron was the literary event of the year and won first prize in the fiction competition of the publishing house Loodus.
 The award money enabled Ristikivi to continue his studies; even more important to the young novelist was a public letter of praise from A. H. Tammsaare, the "living classic" of Estonian literature.
 Tammsaare's words of encouragement suggest that the older writer was aware of Ristikivi's debt to Tammsaare's epic novel cycle Truth and Justice ("Tõde ja õigus", 1926–1933).
 Other influences on Ristikivi's Tallinn trilogy were the novels of Charles Dickens, John Galsworthy, and Thomas Mann and — oddly — the 1933 Hollywood movie Cavalcade.

-In June 1940 the Soviet Union annexed Estonia.
-One of the consequences of the Communist occupation was that when the next novel in Ristikivi's trilogy was published in December, its title was changed by the authorities from the author's The Abode of a Righteous Man to In a Strange House because the original title was thought to be too biblical.
+In June 1940 the Soviet army invaded and occupied Estonia.
+One of the consequences of the Communist occupation was that when the next novel in Ristikivi's trilogy was published in December 1940, its title was changed by the authorities from the author's The Abode of a Righteous Man to In a Strange House because the original title was thought to be too biblical.